 That battle my father talked about… he was one of only ten in his unit who survived it and he was only nineteen years old.

 I think about that a lot whenever I want to whine about something.
-As my mother always said, as bad as you think you have it, trust me there’s someone out there who would change places with you in a heartbeat.
+As my mother always said, as bad as you think you have it, trust me there’s always someone out there who would change places with you in a heartbeat.
 My mother at sixteen gave birth to a daughter with severe cerebral palsy.
 The doctors told her that my sister wouldn’t live to see age fifteen and that she’d never walk.
 It took my mother nine long hard years, but she taught her to walk.
-Trisha will turn sixty-one this year and she’s walking to this day.
+Trisha turned sixty-eight this year and she’s walking to this day.